junxit/us-congress-bills-114/metadata.md

 - 2016-05-16 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 114-568.
 - 2016-05-16 — The title of the measure was amended.
 Agreed to without objection.
 - 2016-05-17 — Received in the Senate.
+- 2016-05-26 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.